nrc/error-docs/rust-errors/README.md

 Rust has two ways to represent errors: the `Result` type and by panicking.
 The `Result` type is a regular enum with `Ok` and `Err` variants.
 The former signalling normal program behaviour, and the latter signalling an error.
 Both variants contain regular Rust values and the programmer can freely choose the types of both.
 Panicking is a special mechanism for immediately stopping progress.
 It is triggered by macros like `panic!` and functions like `unwrap`.
 It can also be triggered implicitly, e.g., when arithmetic overflows.
 Panicking is usually not handled by the programmer and terminates the current thread.

+TODO I wonder if these chapters are too abstract?
+Should it have a more practical guide to throwing and recovering from errors?

 ## Result and Error

 [result-and-error.md](result-and-error.md)